Table of contents

-- On the left sidebar, navigate to the Action Builder tab, and click the + Action button in the top left corner to begin creating an action.
+- On the left sidebar, navigate to the Action Builder tab, and click the + create new action button in the top right corner to begin creating an action.

-- In the Endpoint section, enter the API information, then click Continue to view the Response on the right side.
+- In the Endpoint section, enter the API information, then click Send to view the Response on the bottom.

 - Context variables can be used as values for the input parameters.
 Type "$" into the textbox to select one from the list.

 - Enter in test values for context variables if prompted.

 - For the Output Parameters section, click on one of the Response fields to save the value as a context variable, then click Continue.